fiws/hapi-forest/README.md

 * Only custom fields can be selected using `select`.
 * The `filterByQuery` option allows basic filtering of the results by sending a query with the request. (`?group=nodejs&role=developer`)
+  * the query that results from that can be modified by the `transformQuery` option.
+  You can specify a function that has to return the updated query.
+* The `allowLimit` option gives the client the ability to limit the number of results by sending `$limit=x` in the query.

 ```JavaScript
 server.route({